Christian Bethancourt Player Props: Rays vs. Rangers

 Christian Bethancourt At The Plate

-- In 11 games this year (26.8%), Bethancourt has picked up an RBI, and in four of those games (9.8%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 26.8% of his games this season, Bethancourt has had at least one RBI.
+He's picked up more than one in 9.8% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.